Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Summary of the Labor and Management Charter

-• The Company shall give latitude to union activities and will not discriminate against its employees due to such activities.
+• The Company shall give latitude to labor union activities and will not discriminate against its employees due to such activities.

 • The Company shall treat employees in a fair and appropriate manner with the aim of making the maximum use of the capabilities of each employee.